 If space is an issue, choosing a plant or tree that is suitable for pot growing is the answer.
-Pots grown trees will usually grow to a smaller size, plus growing trees in pots means less hardy varieties can be moved to a sheltered location when the weather becomes too severe.
+Pot grown trees will usually stay at a smaller size, plus growing trees in pots mean less hardy varieties can be moved to a sheltered location when the weather becomes too severe.

-To create a dwarf fruit tree, the horticulturist will graft the stem from one plant onto the healthy roots (known as rootstock) of another dwarf variety.
+Dwarf fruit trees are created by grafting the stem from one plant onto the healthy roots (known as rootstock) of another dwarf variety.
 You will notice a little bump lower down on the stem of your fruit tree.
 This is the bud union; and is where the two parts of the tree were fused together.

-From you classic British fruits like apple and pear, to more unusual fruit trees like peaches and quince, you might be surprised at the number of dwarf fruit trees out there to choose from.
-These trees produce fruit of exactly the same size as their full sized counterparts, it is just the height and spread of the tree that will be smaller, usually they grow to a maximum of 6ft / 2m.
+These trees produce fruit of exactly the same size as their full sized counterparts, it is just the height and spread of the tree that will be smaller, usually, they grow to a maximum of 6ft / 2m.
 Perfect for small gardens and patios.

-Shop our full range of patio fruit trees here.
+Shop our full range of dwarf fruit trees for sale.

 Japanese Maple trees are another popular choice of tree to grow in a pot or patio planter.
 These trees work incredibly hard in the garden; they have a beautifully graceful shape and delicate leaves that can turn all kinds of amazing colours as the seasons progress; from purple, red and orange through to yellow and green.

 These trees are also very adaptable because they have compact root systems.
-They are small trees anyway, so even when planted in the ground most won't grow larger than 30ft / 10m. but pot growing will limit this height further, meaning Japanese maples are perfect patio plants.
+They are small trees anyway, so even when planted in the ground most won't grow larger than 30ft / 10m.
+Pot growing will limit this height event further meaning Japanese maples are perfect patio plants.

-View the full range of Japanese Maple Trees here
+View the full range of Acer trees over on our website.

-The majority of olive and bay trees that are available in the UK are either trained into a bush or standard shape, like the pictures below.
-Both shapes are perfect for pot growing, thus ideal for our changeable weather and not quite Mediterranean climate as you can move the plants to a more sheltered location like a shed or porch through winter.
+The majority of olive and bay trees that are available in the UK are either trained into a bush, standard or corkscrew shape.
+All three shapes are perfect for pot growing, thus ideal for our changeable weather and not quite Mediterranean climate as you can move the plants to a more sheltered location like a shed or porch through winter.

-They look so smart set next to a front door or on a patio in a lovely pot; perfect options if you want to bring a little bit of Italy to your garden.
+Our pair of olive trees in pots look smart sat either side of a doorstep or driveway or even on a patio in a lovely matching set of pots; perfect options if you want to bring a little bit of Italy to your garden.

-Attractive and fragrant citrus trees remain one of our most popular gifts - not exactly surprising when you consider they can fruit and flower up to four times a year!
-Much like olive and bay trees, the only way to grow citrus trees successfully in the UK is in pots.
-Move them into the garden in summer but make sure they are brought indoors as soon as the weather turns; an unheated conservatory or well lit windowsill away from central heating will prove to be the perfect home for your citrus tree.
+Move them into the garden in summer but make sure they are brought indoors as soon as the weather turns; an unheated conservatory or well-lit windowsill away from central heating will prove to be the perfect home for your citrus tree.

 Ok ok, you've got us.
 These aren't exactly trees.
 But roses are such a popular plant to give as a gift, we thought it might be useful to talk about the best rose plants for pots.
 We stock three main varieties of rose bushes; hybrid tea, floribunda and patio.